 - I will dust the shaded areas they love on dry days

-A warning thanks to Vlad & Barkley’s Dee – if you have honey bees that frequent your property, don’t sprinkle this product in your yard.
-We don’t want to bring harm to honey bees, because they’re endangered.
+A warning thanks to Vlad & Barkley's Dee – if you have honey bees that frequent your property, don't sprinkle diatomaceous earth in your yard.
+We don't want to bring harm to honey bees because they're endangered.

 I’m pretty excited about this option and looking forward to seeing how well it works for our family.
 Have you tried diatomaceous earth?

 Thank you to Michelle Clark who provided several links to help provide two sides to this topic.
 Before you run out and buy diatomaceous earth, please be sure to ask around.
 When I first learned about DE, I thought it was GREAT and was so excited, however, over the years, I've been warned that it can do more harm than good.